 II Overview

 These procedures document DWM’s approach to collating, processing, validating and finalizing water quality probe data files collected via unattended fashion (programmed to record at set intervals and deployed in-situ for long-term data collection).
 The steps consist of both automated and manual processes.
-Essentially, raw probe data files that have previously been uploaded to DWM’s network are assembled, checked for completeness, pre-processed to link up with fieldsheet metadata, trimmed to delete erroneous data at the beginning, middle and/or end of each file, checked against field and lab QC data, and then reviewed against acceptance criteria.
+Essentially, raw probe data files that have previously been uploaded to DWM’s network are assembled, checked for completeness, pre-processed to link up with fieldsheet metadata, trimmed to delete erroneous data at the beginning and end of each file, checked against field and lab QC data, and then reviewed against acceptance criteria.
 Data are either accepted “as is”, qualified or censored.
 At the completion of these steps, data are provided to project managers for further review prior to finalization using standardized output formats.
 These procedures are implemented by DWM’s data processing and quality assurance staff and are currently applied to individual year data sets (e.g., all 2008 files).

-III Pre-Requirements to Initiate Procedures
+III Prerequisites for Initiating Procedures

 The following information is required in order to initiate processing and validation steps:

-Raw probe data files (unattended)
+Raw probe data files (unattended) (either .xmd, .csv, or .xls/.xlsx formats)

 Lab QC summary reports